-In the last 24 hours – and following the government’s move to take a more aggressive stance on coronavirus – BBC One found itself resorting to a lesser-used ident – Forest – which has generally been reserved for use in the wake of significant, tragic news events.
+In late-March – following the government’s move to take a more aggressive stance on coronavirus – BBC One found itself resorting to a lesser-used ident – Forest – which has generally been reserved for use in the wake of significant, tragic news events.
 It’s also one of two idents available for times of national crisis.

 Forest is a shot of a group of trees accompanied by a birdsong soundtrack.
 It does not include the Oneness tagline.

 The second option for such circumstances – Logo – features a large version of the BBC One logo, with a similar background to that used on some programme promotions.
 This was used recently by BBC Northern Ireland, to introduce a PIF (public information film) about coronavirus, and also to link into last night’s broadcast by the prime minister, and the news programme that followed it.